Chapter 08

 Seasonal Timing and Market Cyclicality

 Spring — March through June — consistently produces the highest transaction volume on the Outer Banks.
-For Carova Beach specifically:
+The single biggest mistake Carova sellers make is listing reactively — when they decide they want to sell — rather than strategically, when the market is most receptive.

 The Long-Term Structural Pricing Thesis